Spontaneous emission: Radiative and nonradiative decay: the quantum efficiency

 In nonradiative relaxation, the energy is released as phonons, more commonly known as heat.
 Nonradiative relaxation occurs when the energy difference between the levels is very small, and these typically occur on a much faster time scale than radiative transitions.
 For many materials (for instance, semiconductors), electrons move quickly from a high energy level to a meta-stable level via small nonradiative transitions and then make the final move down to the bottom level via an optical or radiative transition.
 This final transition is the transition over the bandgap in semiconductors.
 Large nonradiative transitions do not occur frequently because the crystal structure generally cannot support large vibrations without destroying bonds (which generally doesn't happen for relaxation).
 Meta-stable states form a very important feature that is exploited in the construction of lasers.
 Specifically, since electrons decay slowly from them, they can be deliberately piled up in this state without too much loss and then stimulated emission can be used to boost an optical signal.

 Radiative cascade

 If emission leaves a system in an excited state, additional transitions can occur, leading to atomic radiative cascade.
 For example, if calcium atoms in a low-pressure atomic beam are excited by ultraviolet light from the 4^{1}S_{0} ground state to the 6^{1}P_{1} state, they can decay in three steps, first to 6^{1}S_{0} then to 4^{1}P_{1} and finally to the ground state.
 The photons from the second and third transitions have correlated polarizations demonstrating quantum entanglement.
 These correlations were used by John Clauser and Alain Aspect in work that contributed to their 2022 Nobel prize in physics.

+Relation to luminescence

+If the system in question is excited by some means other than heating, the spontaneous emission is called luminescence.
+There are different sub-categories of luminescence depending on how excited atoms are produced (electroluminescence, chemiluminescence etc.).
+If the excitation is affected by the absorption of radiation the spontaneous emission is called fluorescence.
+Some systems have a metastable level and continue to fluoresce long after the exciting radiation is turned off; this is called phosphorescence.